-The industry trending prediction has property and casualty markets continuing to be difficult, but there are signs of market conditions easing, which means pricing and capacity restraints may ease in the near future.
+The industry trending prediction has property and casualty markets continuing to harden, which means the capacity in the insurance markets is decreasing.
+Insurance companies typically increase rates when capacity is low.

 In 2011, HARRP obtained board and member approval to launch AHRP.
-The growth of AHRP stalled in 2020, due primarily to the non-renewing of all policies by a large member/policyholder in Washington State.
+The growth of AHRP has been steady through its 11 year history.